 Monitoring: Information is solicited opportunistically through the South Dakota Natural Heritage Program and South Dakota Wildlife Action Plan websites, and the South Dakota State University.

-Research: SD Game, Fish and Parks is conducting a State Wildlife Grant-funded project in coordination with South Dakota State University (Dr. Robert Lonsinger and Ph.D. student Kara White) with the following objectives: 1.
-Delineate the distribution of plains spotted skunks in South Dakota; 2.
-Quantify ecological and biological correlates with habitat selection by plains spotted skunks; and 3.
-Estimate survival rates of plains spotted skunks in South Dakota.
+Research: SD Game, Fish and Parks conducted a State Wildlife Grant-funded project in coordination with South Dakota State University (Dr. Robert Lonsinger and Ph.D. student Kara White) and completed the following objectives: 1.
+Delineated the distribution of plains spotted skunks in South Dakota; 2.
+Quantified ecological and biological correlates with habitat selection by plains spotted skunks; and 3.
+Assessed plains spotted skunk interspecific interactions.

 Contact: Eileen Dowd Stukel, eileen.dowdstukel@state.sd.us; Kara White, kara.white@sdstate.edu